General Engineering (EGE)

 Considerations for those who might be interested in this major

 Few midshipmen choose general engineering initially.
 Instead, they transfer into it after finding one of the other engineering majors to be more demanding or more narrowly focused than expected.
-The major is designed to allow such midshipmen to complete graduation requirements within a respectable engineering program.
+The major is designed to allow such midshipmen to complete graduation requirements within an accredited engineering program. .
 As described above, the structure of this major is more flexible than any of the other engineering majors.
 In particular, courses taken previously in another engineering major may count in meeting the requirements of general engineering.
 This should not be understood to mean that general engineering provides a soft path to graduation; it does not.
 To achieve success in the general engineering major requires dedication, effort, and fundamental skills in mathematics and science.
 As a general engineering student progresses through the major, that student will work with his or her adviser to develop a plan that meets both graduation requirements and the student’s interests, goals, and abilities.